serroml/mcserver-gcp-shell/README.md

         git clone https://github.com/serroml/mcserver-gcp-shell.git

-4. Now move the zsh script and the docker-compose to your home directory
+4. Now move the ZSH script and the docker-compose to your home directory

        mv ~/mcserver-gcp-shell/* ~/